-The Community Road Safety Fund (CRSF) is now open to applications.
-Find out more below.
+The Community Road Safety Fund (CRSF) is now closed to applications for the 2025 funding round.

 Subscribe to updates on the Community Road Safety Fund(external link)